JordanWu1997/Vim_Tmux_Config/README.md

 - Detect using neovim or not (automatic detection)
     - Neovim is better for loading tons of plugins
     - Neovim configuration path is different from vim
+    - If using vim, `vim-hug-neovim-rpc` plug will be loaded to bridge vim and neovim
     ```vim
     " Use vim or neovim (Auto-detect)
     let USING_NEOVIM = has('nvim')